Edwin Cardona: Loan to Boca Juniors

+Pachuca and Tijuana

+In December 2018, Cardona was signed by Pachuca for the 2019 season.
+On 3 March 2019, he scored twice and provided an assist in a 4-0 victory against Club Tijuana.
+On 13 April, in a historic 9-2 victory against Veracruz, Cardona scored once and had three assists.
+Two weeks later, he scored the only goal of the match with a long range strike in a home victory against Atlas.

+In February 2020, Cardona joined Club Tijuana on a one-year contract.

+Return to Boca Juniors

+On 21 August 2020, Cardona returned to Boca Juniors.
+On 8 November 2021, Cardona scored and assisted compatriot Sebastián Villa in a 3-0 victory against Aldosivi.

+Return to Atletico Nacional

+On 22 May 2024, Cardona returned to Atletico Nacional.
+He made his debut in the 1st matchday of the 2024 Finalizacion, scoring both of his team's goals in a 2-0 away victory against Alianza.

 International career

 Youth

 Cardona represented his country at the 2009 South American Under-17 Football Championship in Chile, where he became the top scorer with seven goals in seven matches, including a hat-trick in a 3–0 win against Ecuador.
 In doing so, he tremendously helped his country qualify for the 2009 FIFA U-17 World Cup due to take place in Nigeria from 24 October to 15 November.
 Cardona was selected to play for his country in the 2011 Toulon Tournament in France.
 He scored three goals in the Championships including two goals against Ivory Coast and a goal against Mexico in the semi-final.
 Colombia went on to win the final in a penalty shoot-out against the host nation France.

 Senior

-On 3 October 2014, Cardona was called up to the Colombian senior team, for the first time, by manager Jose Nestor Pekerman for the team's friendlies against El Salvador and Canada.
+On 3 October 2014, Cardona was called up to the Colombia senior team, for the first time, by manager Jose Nestor Pekerman for the team's friendlies against El Salvador and Canada.
 As a starter, he made his senior debut against El Salvador.

 He was called up again for Colombia's national team on 3 November 2014, this time for friendlies against the United States and Slovenia.
 He assisted Teófilo Gutiérrez in the 86th minute winning goal for an eventual 2–1 victory over the United States.
 Cardona would score his first goal for the national team against Kuwait in a 3–1 victory.
-Cardona scored his first goal during an official competition with the Colombian senior team during the CONMEBOL qualifiers for the Russia 2018 World Cup match against Peru which was won by Colombia 2–0.
+Cardona scored his first goal during an official competition with the Colombia senior team during the CONMEBOL qualifiers for the Russia 2018 World Cup match against Peru which was won by Colombia 2–0.

-In May 2018, he was named in Colombia's preliminary 35 man squad for the 2018 World Cup in Russia.
-However, he did not make the final 23-man-cut.
+In May 2018, he was named in Colombia's preliminary 35-man squad for the 2018 World Cup in Russia.
+However, he did not make the final 23-man cut.